Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Simulation

 \section{Simulation}

-We used the code SAC (Sheffield Advanced Code) to carry out the forward simulations of sound wave propagation through a localised strong non-uniform magnetic field concentration, representing a sunspot.
-A detailed description of the code, numerical methods and the tests we used to show the robustness of the code and applicability of SAC to a wide variety of magneto-hydrodynamic problems are presented in \citet{shelyag1}.
+We applied the code SAC (Sheffield Advanced Code) to carry out the simulations of sound wave propagation through a localised strong non-uniform magnetic field concentration, representing a sunspot.
+A detailed description of the code, numerical methods and the tests to show the robustness and applicability of SAC to a wide variety of magneto-hydrodynamic problems are presented {by} \citet{shelyag1}.

-The code solves the full compressible system of equations of magneto-hydrodynamics in two or three dimensions on Cartesian grid.
-Hyperdiffusivity and hyperresistivity techniques are used to ensure the numerical solution is stable.
+The code solves the full compressible system of MHD equations in three, $(x, y, z)$ with $z$-axis in the vertical direction, or two, $(x, z)$ with all variables independent of $y$, dimensions on Cartesian grid.
+Hyperdiffusivity and hyperresistivity techniques are used to ensure the numerical solution is stable {\citep{nord95}}.
 The code also uses variable separation to conserve the magneto-hydrostatic equilibrium of the background unperturbed state.

-Standard Model S \citep{cdmodel}, slightly modified to achieve convective stability, is used as the unperturbed ''quiet'', non-magnetic model of the solar interior.
-The physical size of the computational domain is 180 Mm in horizontal and 50 Mm in vertical direction.
+Standard Model S \citep{cdmodel}, slightly modified to achieve convective stability, is implemented as the unperturbed ''quiet'', non-magnetic model of the solar interior.
+The physical size of the computational domain is 180 Mm in the horizontal and 50 Mm in the vertical directions, respectively.
 The domain is resolved by 960x1000 grid cells.
 The numerical domain is set such that the upper boundary is located right above the visible solar surface.

-The boundaries of the domain are open, allowing the plasma to go into and out of the numerical domain freely.
-However, some weak reflection from the boundaries is observed due to non-ideality of the numerical representation of the boundary conditions.
+The boundaries of the domain are open, allowing the plasma to move into and out of the numerical domain freely.
+However, some weak reflection {of the waves} from the boundaries is observed due to {the not-ideal numerical representation} of the boundary conditions.

-A non-uniform non-potential self-similar static magnetic field configuration (see \citet{Shelyagb} and references therein) is implemented in one half of the domain to mimic sunspot properties.
+A non-uniform non-potential self-similar static magnetic field configuration \citep[see][]{ST1958, deinzer65, SchuRemp2005, shelyag3, Shelyagb, fse2011, fsvm2011, fvje2011} is implemented in half of the domain to mimic sunspot properties.
 The maximum vertical magnetic field strength is 3.5 kG at the level approximately corresponding to the visible solar surface.
 The magnetic field of this strength not only decreases the temperature in the sunspot at the solar surface, but also creates a layer with the ratio of local Alfv{\'e}n speed to local sound speed greater than unity.
-This layer is responsible for acoustic and magneto-acoustic wave mode conversion.
+This layer may be responsible for magneto-acoustic wave mode conversion.